ahmetbcakici/home/README.md

 # Home

 My opinion on simple yet robust personal web sites.
 Feel free to experiment.
+Built with Next.js and Tailwind ❤️.

 ## Todos for me